Lwdthe1/react-render-iff/README.md

         <div>
           <h2>Example 6:</h2>
           <p>
-            ⚠️ You can specify whether to evaluate everything safely by providing a truthy value to the "safeEval" prop.
+            ⚠️ You can specify whether to evaluate all conditionals safely by providing a truthy value to the "safeEval" prop.
             <br />
             <br />